matthewpalamos/Gallery/README.md

 # Gallery

-Photo Gallery created as a demo for HTML/CSS and Bootstrap.
+A Photo Gallery created as a demo for HTML, CSS, Bootstrap, and Font-Awesome.